Sharon Hibner Maines

-Born: Tacoma Park, Maryland Residences: Maryland, New Jersey, Texas Graduate: Lake Highlands High School- Dallas, TX Graduate: Texas Tech University, Lubbock, Texas
+Born: Takoma Park, Maryland/Residences: Maryland, New Jersey, Texas/Graduate: Lake Highlands High School- Dallas, TX/Graduate: Texas Tech University, Lubbock, Texas

 Sharon Maines anchors our No. 1 rated morning show, Daybreak Today and is the Executive Producer of the show.

 Sharon (Hibner) Maines began her television career her sophomore year at Texas Tech University in Lubbock.
-She worked at Lubbock's CBS affiliate for seven years as Anchor of the 6 p.m. and 10 p.m. newscasts.
-She produced both shows and was News Director for three years.
+She worked at Lubbock’s CBS affiliate for seven years as Anchor of the 6 p.m. and 10 p.m. newscasts.
+She Produced both shows and was News Director for three years.

 Sharon then moved to the ABC affiliate in Lubbock where she worked for seven years.
-During that time, Sharon was the Anchor for the 6 p.m. and 10 p.m. newscasts and was the producer of both shows.
+During that time, Sharon was the Anchor for the 6 p.m. and 10 p.m. newscasts and was the Producer of both shows.

 Sharon left television after 14 years and joined the corporate world as a Consumer Affairs specialist and Commercial Spokesperson for Furr's Supermarkets, Inc. She stayed with Furr's for seven years.
 Then, in 1995, Sharon returned to Lubbock television to become KCBD-TV's morning show and noon news anchor.
 (In October 2015, Sharon was promoted to Executive Producer of DayBreak Today changing her schedule to work overnights so she went off the noon news.)
 Sharon was anxious to join a morning news program since both of her boys were in school and this afforded her afternoons and evenings to spend with them and travel to their sporting and school events.
 Daybreak Today airs from 5 a.m. to 7 a.m. each weekday morning.